 Pip’s second book, The War That Never Ended: New Zealand Veterans Remember Korea, is based on oral history interviews with 12 NZ veterans of the Korean War who share their wartime experiences.
 Their personal narratives breathe life into this important historical event and will give future generations a greater understanding of a largely forgotten war.
 Commissioned by the Ministry for Culture and Heritage and published by Penguin Books, the book was launched at Parliament in March 2013.

-Listen to Pip’s interview with Eva Radich on National Radio, Friday 22 March 2013.
+Listen to Pip’s interview with Eva Radich on National Radio, 22 March 2013.

-2Write’s oral history service
+Other oral history highlights

 Please get in touch to talk about a project you have in mind.